 Prepaid vs. postpaid: why it matters more than you think

-Prepaid billing eliminates all of this.
+Prepaid billing eliminates this payment-failure path.
 You fund the account before you use it.
 Your balance goes down as you consume services.
 When it runs low, you top up.
-If you don't top up, services stop — but there's no invoice, no failed payment, no suspension cascade, and no data deletion triggered by a bank problem you didn't cause.
+If you don't top up, services wind down — but there's no invoice, no failed payment, no suspension cascade, and no data deletion triggered by a bank problem you didn't cause.
+(Prepaid does not make an account immune to policy-based suspension — see the after-sales section below for that distinction.)

 For developers managing budgets tightly — especially freelancers, small teams, and businesses in regions where payment failures are common — prepaid is not just a convenience.
 It's protection.